 Some languages and frameworks bring projects to life much faster than others.
 For example, a large number of startups choose Ruby and PHP because they have many in-built solutions that reduce time-to-market tremendously.

 However, other technologies like C# and Java are not focused on speedy development.
-So, they wouldn’t be a smart choice for your Minimum Viable Product software.
+So, they wouldn’t be a smart choice for your MVP software.

-If time-to-market is a crucial point for your Minimum Viable Product development, then choose a technology that would save your time and of course money with it.
+If time-to-market is a crucial point for your MVP development, then choose a technology that would save your time and of course money with it.

 Related: How to choose a startup technology stack?